Get a chance to win a Vitamix blender & $250 ⟡ Free shipping over !

 Serving size: 2 handfuls of nuts, and 3 tablespoons of seeds.

 Each person is bio-individually unique, and requires a different amount of protein each day, depending on their age, size, level of physical activity, state of health, and other factors.
 As a general recommendation however, the average adult should obtain at least 30-50 grams of protein per day.
 Aiming for about 10-12 grams of protein per meal, for 4 meals a day including breakfast, lunch, snack, and dinner.

 Tip: To help you meet your daily requirements, download PRANA’s free Plant-Based Protein Chart, an illustrated infographic depicting the different sources of plant-based protein, and their nutritional values!

 Full-Day Sample Menu

-For breakfast, a morning smoothie with the addition of 3 tablespoons of hemp seeds.
+A morning smoothie with the addition of 3 tablespoons of hemp seeds.
 Like this Beet, Raspberry and Hemp Smoothie recipe but with an extra tablespoon of hemp, to obtain 10 grams of protein for the liquid meal.

-For lunch, a quinoa salad with 1-cup of cooked quinoa, offering about 10 grams of protein, like my Middle Eastern Inspired Quinoa and Roasted Vegetable Warm Salad Recipe.
+A quinoa salad with 1-cup of cooked quinoa, offering about 10 grams of protein, like my Middle Eastern Inspired Quinoa and Roasted Vegetable Warm Salad Recipe.

-And for dinner, a delicious Tempeh Saute with Cashews and Broccoli. ¼ block tempeh provides about 20 grams of protein.
+A delicious Tempeh Saute with Cashews and Broccoli. ¼ block tempeh provides about 20 grams of protein.

 Or, for those who are soy-sensitive, enjoy a Squash Salad with Tomato Chia Dressing! ½ cup of cooked lentils in this warm salad offers about 10 grams of protein.